andreabenini/FatBottomedBoard/README.md

 - Two rotary encoders with push buttons.
 Customizable behavior.
 Now using: mouse scroll on right side, password and macro keeper/scroller on left side.
 In setup mode right encoder is used to navigate menus.
 - Builtin GAMES.
 Two rotary encoders and a small LCD screen ?
 Pong obviously !
-More games coming btw.. probably Arcanoid and other retro 80s games.
+More games coming btw.. probably Arkanoid and other retro 80s games.
 There's a lot of space on Teensy++
 - Special programs keys.
 Just like Type5 I prefer to have specific Cut/Copy/Paste keys and few more for most frequently used programs (need to map them on your OS)
     - Browser button, the big one below the left rotary encoder.
 Heavily used. (note: keycap from